Price Range:$599 – $799

 One thing to keep in mind when selecting a twin mattress for a bunk bed is thickness.
 According to the U.S. Consumer Product Safety Commission, the mattress used on a top bunk should be at least 5 inches shorter than the guard rails on either lengthwise side.
 For this reason, a low-profile mattress of about 6 or 7 inches thick will be optimal for most bunk beds.

 Before choosing a mattress, take a glance at the brand’s shipping, return, and warranty policies.
 You may save a lot of money down the road by choosing a model backed by favorable policies for owners.

-If you order your mattress online and reside in the contiguous U.S., chances are your standard ground shipping will be free of charge.
-Folks in Alaska, Hawaii, and other places outside the lower 48 usually need to pay extra delivery fees.
+If you order your mattress online and reside in the contiguous U.S., chances are the retailer will mail your “mattress in a box” free of charge via standard ground shipping.
+Customers in Alaska, Hawaii, and other places outside the contiguous U.S. usually need to pay extra delivery fees.

 Your mattress will probably come with a sleep trial of at least 90 nights.
 Most online mattress brands offer free shipping and full refunds for returns within the trial period, but some charge return fees.
 Be sure to check the fine print on how much of a refund you’ll receive.

 All mattresses come with a warranty of some kind, and most last 10 years or longer.
 If the warranty is non-prorated, then you won’t pay anything to have a defective mattress repaired or replaced apart from some nominal shipping fees.
 If the warranty is partially prorated, then you’ll pay a certain percentage of the bed’s original price to have the mattress replaced.
 This percentage usually increases for each year you own the mattress.